 - Set the timer to 8 minutes.
 Set the thermostat to position 4, press the bottom heating element button and turn the Multifry on.

 - When the timer beeps, open the cover and carefully flip each strip over using tongs.
 Start the timer again and cook for a further 8 minutes or until the fish fingers are golden.

 - Serve with the tartar sauce and quartered lemons on the side.

 In the absence of a Multifry you can fry these – you will need enough rapeseed oil to fill a deep-fat fryer or a deep-sided frying pan.

-1. Heat the oil in a large frying pan (or deep fat fryer) ¾ of the way with canola oil and heat to 190C (375F) and fry the fish fingers for a couple of minutes until golden.
-You may need to do this in batches so that the oil temperature doesn't drop too rapidly.
+Fill large frying pan (or deep fat fryer) ¾ of the way with canola oil and heat to 190C (375F).
+Fry the fish fingers for a couple of minutes until golden.
+You will need to do this in batches so that the oil temperature doesn't drop too rapidly.
 Drain on kitchen towels before serving.